tiny8877/okta.github.io/_source/_docs/how-to/creating-token-with-groups-claim.md

 Be sure that you have a policy and rule set up in your Custom Authorization Server or the request in the next step won't work.

-See [Using Group Functions for Dynamic Group Whitelists](#using-group-functions-for-dynamic-group-whitelists), below for more information about specifying groups with `getFilteredGroups`.
+See [Using Group Functions for Dynamic Group Whitelists](#using-group-functions-for-dynamic-group-whitelists), above for more information about specifying groups with `getFilteredGroups`.

 Now when you mint a token, groups in the `groupwhitelist` that also have the user as a member are included in the `groups` claim.
 Test your configuration in the next step.

-##### Step Four: Send a Test Request
+#### Step Four: Send a Test Request

 To obtain a token with the configured groups claim, send a request for an ID token that includes one of the scopes that the claim is associated with: `https://{yourOktaDomain}.com/oauth2/${authServerId}/v1/authorize`.

-Request Example for Custom Authorization Server:
+##### Request Example for Custom Authorization Server:

 ~~~sh
  curl -X GET \